sergeinack3/PowerERP/htdocs/core/login/README.txt

 parameter to set it to :
 mypasschecker

-Once this is done, when you log in to Powererp, the function check_user_mypasschecker in this file is called.
+Once this is done, when you log in to PowerERP, the function check_user_mypasschecker in this file is called.
 If the function return true and login exists, login is accepted.